External rotations

 - Sets whoever is currently on shift as on duty, until the end of their shift.
 If nobody is on shift, the duty is cleared.

-If the person currently on shift has no Slack account with a matching email, Round Robin tracks them as an unmapped external duty: the shift is still visible on the dashboard, but no Slack user is assigned.
+If the person currently on shift has no Slack account with a matching email and nobody has said who they are, Round Robin tracks them as an unmapped external duty: the shift is still visible on the dashboard, but no Slack user is assigned.

 External rotations still behave like any other rotation for everything Slack-facing: shift start and end notifications, channel topic updates, and on-duty mentions and templating work as usual.